SkretasLab/ProteoSeeker/README.md

 ## 4.1 Source
 <p align="justify">The use of ProteoSeeker installed based on its source is straightforward.
 Simply modify the parameters file according to your needs and run ProteoSeeker.</p>

+## Note
+Add suggestions on the combination of tools depending on the input/analysis